StringerMus/django-film-club/README.md

 #### Add a film
 This section contains the form fields needed to add a film.
 If an image is not uploaded, a placeholder image is supplied on the site until this is updated by the admin.
-The same title is not able to be submitted on the site to avoid duplication of films being posted.

 #### Film Catalogue